EVE-University/aa-package-monitor/README.md

 - Option to add distribution pages to the monitor which are not related to Django apps
 - Option to show all known distribution packages (as opposed to only the ones that belong to installed Django apps)
 - Copy the respective command for a package update to your clipboard directly from the package list
+- Can automatically notify admins when there is an update available for a currently installed package

 ## Screenshots